20 Quick Home Upgrades That Deliver Big Results

 To have the biggest color impact, paint your trim.
 This also simplifies installation.
 You don’t have to cut perfect joints, because a little filler and paint will leave them looking sharp and crisp.
 You can also use less expensive materials.

 The trim combination we show looks best in rooms with at least 4-1/2-in.-tall baseboards.
 If your baseboard is narrower, consider replacing it or choosing a different wall decorating technique.
-Discover the 15 types of trim you need to know for your next remodel.

 Two elements make for a great backyard retreat—shade from the sun and protection from irritating insects.
 The good news: You can now choose from a wide range of screened canopies (also called gazebos) that handle both sun and insects.
 They’re easy to put up and maintain, you can plant them in almost any flat spot, and they’re reasonably priced, typically $200 to $500, depending on the size.
 Typical sizes range from 10 x 10-ft. to 12 x 12 ft.
 You can create a comfortable sitting area in just a few hours.
 Look for screened canopies at home centers and outdoor furniture dealers.
 Check out these 30 outstanding one-day backyard projects that can add a special look outside.